ibm-cloud-docs/workload-protection/secure_token.md

 {{site.data.keyword.attribute-definition-list}}

-# Working with Sysdig Secure API token
+# Managing Secure API tokens
 {: #secure_token}

-You can use Sysdig Secure API tokens to authenticate with the {{site.data.keyword.sysdigsecure_full_notm}} service when you use Python scripts or the {{site.data.keyword.sysdigsecure_full_notm}} REST API to automate routine tasks and monitor notifications.
+You can use Secure API tokens to authenticate with the {{site.data.keyword.sysdigsecure_full}} service in REST API calls that you make to automate routine tasks and monitor notifications.
 {: shortdesc}

-Consider the following information for each instance of the {{site.data.keyword.sysdigsecure_full_notm}} service:
+Consider the following information for each instance of the {{site.data.keyword.sysdigsecure_short} service:

-* There is a Monitor API token per team.
+* There is a Secure API token per team.
 * If the token is compromised or your organization's security policies require resetting the token after certain conditions, a user with administration permissions can reset the API token.

 ## Getting the Sysdig Secure API token through the Security UI
 {: #secure_token_get}